SOMETHING LOOKS FISHY

 The below photos are all taken with my Nikon D800E, cropped and edited in Photoshop.

 Sorry to those who are looking for a quick causal lens, the Samyang Fisheye is not for you.
-The true beauty of the lens only seem to come after you put in the effort to edit the photos.
+The true beauty of the lens only seems to come after you put in the effort to edit the photos.
 Of course, the distortion cannot be 100% fixed, but that is also what makes the fisheye so distinct and unique.

 DISTORTION, SHARPNESS AND IMAGE QUALITY

 This is a small section for you eagle-eyed folks who want to check the distortion and stuff.
 Click on the image below to visit my Flickr, and view the full sized 36 megapixels if you want.

 At wide open f/3.5, this lens is just mushy.
 But as you stop it down, it starts to become more decent gradually.
 The sweet spot seems to hit at around f/8 to f/11.